 With an ever increasing reliance on technology to support customer services, the need for robust and resilient cyber security training continues to represent a cornerstone of sound cyber security practice.
 Driven by member-curated content, FS-ISAC continues to enhance sectoral efforts to meet the ever-present threat posed by cyber criminals.”

 FS-ISAC helps Mastercard keep payments and our network safe and secure.
 In addition to providing world-class cyber-intelligence and services, we gain access to a rich set of working groups along with the opportunity to collaborate with others in the cyber community.”

 Against the backdrop of increasingly complex and sophisticated cyber-attacks, it is even more important for countries to stay engaged, foster stronger relationships and exchange information and expertise freely.
 The Centre’s operations and the regional intelligence reports it produces will help Asia Pacific countries to deal better with cross-border cybercrimes.”

-FS-ISAC is relevant today because, whilst information sharing has been a common practice within our community, doing it across borders, geographies, and industry verticals is critical."
+Whilst information sharing has been a common practice within our community, doing it across borders, geographies, and industry verticals is critical."